-I love the idea of Fall, Holidays and anything mini size.
+I love the idea of Fall, Holidays, and anything mini size.
 These mini fall pies can be made using almost any type of pie you can imagine.
 I have a sweet tooth and love all desserts.
 When it comes to pies, my favorite part is the crust.
-Mini size made sense to me, more crust and less mess equals win win!
-I decided to try to make them mini-size for holiday 2 years ago.
+Mini size made sense to me, more crust and less mess equals win-win!
+I decided to try to make them mini-size for a holiday 2 years ago.
 I thought it might be fun and unexpected to make them tiny and easy to eat.

-First thing you need is the pie crust.
-You can use store bought..or make your own.
+The first thing you need is the pie crust.
+You can use store-bought..or make your own.
 It’s easier than you may think to make it yourself.
-You can also add more flavor with additional ingredients that don’t come in store bought crust.
+You can also add more flavor with additional ingredients that don’t come in a store-bought crust.
 You can see the small specks in the dough in this photo below that I added brown sugar and cinnamon to this pie crust dough.